munificent/magpie/doc/site/markdown/modules.md

 When `hungry.mag` imports `dessert.mag` it gets a variable named `pie` defined in *its* scope that references the same value that it has in `dessert.mag`.
 Likewise, it gets a top-level `eatPie()` defined in its scope that it can then call.

-It's import to realize that when you import a variable, you get your *own* variable declared in your module that points to the same value that the exported variable had *when you imported it*.
+It's important to realize that when you import a variable, you get your *own* variable declared in your module that points to the same value that the exported variable had *when you imported it*.
 If either module assigns a different value to it, the other won't see that change.
 Consider:

     :::magpie
     // dessert.mag